Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Discussion

 \section{Discussion}

 \textbf{Summary.} We introduce scRatio, a method for estimating likelihood ratios between pairs of intractable distributions by explicitly modeling the dynamics of the log-density ratio along sampling trajectories.
-We derive an ODE that governs the evolution of the $\log$-ratio under arbitrary vector fields and approximate it using conditional flow-based generative models.
-By composing learned velocity fields and scores from multiple conditionings, scRatio tracks likelihood ratios directly along a single simulation path, avoiding redundant ODE solves.
+We derive an ODE that governs the evolution of the $\log$-ratio and approximate it using conditional flow-based generative models.
+By composing learned velocity fields and scores from multiple conditionings, scRatio tracks likelihood ratios directly along a single simulation path, avoiding redundant ODE solves and reducing the discretization error that accumulates non-linearly during integration, in turn enhancing estimation quality.
 We demonstrate that this formulation captures complex statistical dependencies across both synthetic benchmarks and real-world single-cell applications.

 \textbf{Limitations.} When comparing distributions with limited or no overlap in support, the $\log$-likelihood ratios are evaluated along vector fields that are non-generative for at least one of the densities in the ratio.
-This can lead to numerical instabilities and lower simulation quality, particularly in high-dimensional settings.
-In addition, the method incurs the overhead of training two separate neural networks for the score and the velocity field.
+This can lead to numerical instabilities and lower simulation quality, particularly in high-dimensional settings (see \ref{sec:failure_detection} for possible failure detection methods).
+The method also incurs the overhead of training separate networks for the score and velocity.